 Strong, self-confident people score higher, run faster, and leap tall buildings….well, you get the picture.

 6) Travel improves reading skills without reading worksheets.

-Real world situations like reading your train ticket, figure out your bus schedule, read the menu, learn the hours of the amusement park you want to visit.
+Reading is valuable in real world situations like reading your train ticket, figure out your bus schedule, read the menu, learn the hours of the amusement park you want to visit.